lrioxh/CDCN.pytorch/README.md

 #### difference from other version:

 - add custom data & param θ=0.7 as in origin paper；
 - add pre-processing before inference
 - save optimal weights instead of latest
+- add api for pre-generated depth maps.
+If you want to train with the depth map estimated by PRNet, put the depth map you generated from live face into data/train/depth and add a column "depth/xxxx" to the .csv corresponding to the depth map file. then set "depth_map_default" to 0 and train